Xilongtan Pool and Sanjiao Palace in Kaiyuan City, Honghe

 Historical Background

-Originally built during the Ming Dynasty (明代), the palace was initially known as Guanyin Temple (观音寺).
-It was destroyed during the turmoil of the Xianfeng Era (咸丰) in 1856.
-Reconstruction began with donations from officials and the public between 1898 and 1928.
+Originally built during the Ming Dynasty (明代), the palace was first known as Guanyin Temple (观音寺).
+It was destroyed in 1856 during the turmoil of the Xianfeng Era (咸丰).
+Reconstruction began between 1898 and 1928 through donations from officials and the public.
 The architecture follows the slope of Longtan and is aligned along the central axis from west to east.
-The entire complex includes the main hall, middle hall, lower hall, two wings, and two symmetrical hexagonal pavilions, covering an area of 1900 square meters.
+The entire complex includes the main hall, middle hall, lower hall, two wings, and two symmetrical hexagonal pavilions, covering an area of 1,900 square meters.

 Architectural Features

-The main hall features a single-eave hard hill roof with a wooden beam structure, measuring 13.5 meters long, 8 meters wide, and 9.6 meters high.
-The ceiling is adorned with elegant watercolor paintings of fruits, bamboo, and orchids.
-The side rooms, built in a two-story wooden structure, measure 10.7 meters long and 6.7 meters wide, standing at 8.5 meters high.
+The main hall features a single-eave hard hill roof with a wooden beam-frame structure, measuring 13.5 meters in length, 8 meters in width, and 9.6 meters in height.
+The ceiling is decorated with delicate watercolor paintings of fruits, bamboo, and orchids.
+The side rooms, built in a two-story wooden structure, measure 10.7 meters long, 6.7 meters wide, and 8.5 meters high.
 Historically, the north wing housed statues of Mu Guiying (穆桂英) and other deities, symbolizing protection against autumn frosts.

-The middle hall originally housed statues of Guanyin, Manjushri (文殊), and Samantabhadra (普贤), but these were destroyed in 1931.
-It was later renamed Caishen Hall (财神殿) after new statues of Earth Mother and the God of Wealth were added.
+The middle hall originally contained statues of Guanyin (观音), Manjushri (文殊), and Samantabhadra (普贤), but these were destroyed in 1931.
+Later, it was renamed Caishen Hall (财神殿) after statues of the Earth Mother (地母) and the God of Wealth (财神) were installed.
 The hexagonal pavilion, constructed in traditional wooden style, stands approximately 9 meters tall.

 Recent Renovations

-In 1994, community funding led to significant renovations, replacing decayed wooden columns with brick columns.
-By 1997, further improvements included the roof’s redesign and the replacement of grey tiles with yellow glazed tiles.
-In April 2004, additional decorative work was done, altering some historical aspects of the building.
+In 1994, community funding supported major renovations, replacing decayed wooden columns with brick ones.
+By 1997, the roof was redesigned, replacing grey tiles with yellow glazed tiles.
+In April 2004, additional decorative work was carried out, altering some of the building’s historical features.

 Xilongtan Pool

-Xilongtan (西龙潭), also known as West Dragon Pool, is located at the foot of Longtan Hill (龙潭坡), measuring over 20 meters in length and 10 meters in width, with a total area exceeding 200 square meters.
-Surrounded by stone walls, the back wall stands 5 meters high and is inscribed with the phrase “水不在深” (The depth of water is not what matters) by Wu Xizhong (吴锡忠), a renowned calligrapher from Yunnan during the late Qing Dynasty.
+Xilongtan (西龙潭), also known as West Dragon Pool, is located at the foot of Longtan Hill (龙潭坡).
+It measures over 20 meters in length and 10 meters in width, with a total area exceeding 200 square meters.
+Surrounded by stone walls, its back wall rises 5 meters high and bears the inscription “水不在深” (“The depth of water is not what matters”) by Wu Xizhong (吴锡忠), a renowned Yunnan calligrapher from the late Qing Dynasty (清代).

 Natural Beauty and Cultural Significance

-The springs flow from both sides of the pool, providing clear, sweet water year-round, with fish swimming and ancient trees leaning nearby.
-The water is considered a blessing, and locals often use it for making tea.
-Historically, this spring irrigated large fields outside the city, demonstrating its importance as an ancient irrigation facility.
+Springs flow from both sides of the pool, providing clear, sweet water year-round, with fish swimming and ancient trees leaning overhead.
+Locals believe the water is a blessing and often use it for making tea.
+Historically, this spring irrigated extensive farmland outside the city, making it an important ancient irrigation source.

 Historical Poets and Cultural Reflections